andrewgdotcom/ason/ason.md

     SOH htext STX stext [ ETX ftext ] EOT

+Each of the three texts consists of one or more fields, delimited by the information separators [FS, GS, RS, US] = `^\ ^] ^^ ^_` .

 ### htext and ftext

-The htext is a sequence of one or more key/value records of the form:
+The mandatory htext and optional ftext are sequences of one or more key-value records of the form:

     key US value [ RS key US value ... ]

-where the delimiters are [RS, US] = `^^ ^_`.
+where the field delimiters are [RS, US] = `^^ ^_`.

 * The magic key [SYN] = `^V` MUST be present in the htext and MUST be the first key.
+    It MUST NOT appear in the ftext.
     It takes a value that indicates the format of the structure (see below).
 * The key [SYN =] = `^V =` takes a plaintext value which is a unique identifier for the structure.
     If this key appears in both the htext and ftext of a structure, the values MUST be equal.
-    An application MAY use this to detect and/or recover from violations of ASON nesting rules.
+    An application MAY use this to detect, and possibly recover from, nesting errors.
 * The key [SYN -] = `^V -` takes a plaintext value which is a caption or description of the structure.
     It MAY appear in either or both of the htext or ftext, and SHOULD be human-readable.

 Keys starting with [SYN] are reserved to ASON.
-Applications may define their own htext keys, so long as they contain only ASCII graphical or extended-ASCII characters.
+Applications MAY define their own htext/ftext keys, but they MUST NOT contain C0 characters.

-The ftext is similar to the htext, but MUST NOT contain the magic key [SYN].
+Htext and ftext values MUST NOT contain C0 characters.

 ### stext

-The stext is a sequence of one or more ASON texts delimited by the information separators [FS, GS, RS, US] = `^\ ^] ^^ ^_` .
+The stext is a sequence of zero or more fields.
-The nature of the stext differs between structures.
+The nature of the fields differs between structured text formats (see below).

 ### Nesting

 A structure MAY be nested within another structure's stext.
 A structure MUST NOT be nested within an htext or ftext.
 All ASON texts used in the stext must be well-formed and properly nested.
-Any [SO, SI] or ISO-2022 escape sequences MUST be properly paired and terminated, and the C0 character set MUST NOT be paged out at any time.
+Any locking-shift or escape sequences MUST be properly reverted or terminated.
-Any values which violate the above nesting rules or contain unsafe byte sequences MUST be sanitised, e.g. via BASE64 encoding (application dependent).
+Any data that violates the above rules MUST be binary-to-text encoded (see below).

-Note that child structures do not inherit any metadata from their parent.
+Note that child structures MUST NOT inherit any metadata (including ISO-2022 encodings) from their parent.
 This ensures that ASON documents can be trivially embedded within each other without altering their semantics.

 Structured text formats